apesurd/notes.CFA/Level2/InvestmentInFinancialAssets.md

 Note: Regardless of the method used, interest income is calculated using the amortised value of the debt instrument.
 Same goes for the amortised premium/discount.
 Amortised premium = coupon - Interest income

+>[!Remember]
+> Coupons are not considered as income, we use the interest as income (yield * prev price)
+> Unrealised gains and losses are not considered in amortised cost method.
+> !
+How do you calculate amortised discount. [[CalculatingAmortisedDiscountOrPremium]]

 > Unrealized gains/losses = Change in fair value + amortised prem. - amortised discnt